Home » Key Information » Ofsted Report

 How will I be involved in all decisions and have my views listened to?

-• When a more detailed level of communication between home and school would be beneficial to the pupil, the class teacher will set up a handwritten home/school log.
-The children would usually be included in this as pupil voice is important, for example when a child is using a Feelings diary or has a Learning Support Plan.
+- When a more detailed level of communication between home and school would be beneficial to the pupil, a pupil tracker will be put in place.
+The child would usually be included in this as pupil voice is important, for example when a child has a Learning Support Plan.

 How will my child be involved in decisions about their learning?